 Authentication (legalisation) of documents

-Instructions and information about the procedures of legalisation of documents issued in the Republic of Croatia for the purpose of their use abroadLegalisation of documents for the purpose of their use abroad is necessary when the beneficiary intends to use documents issued by the competent authorities of one country and valid on the territory thereof (e.g. copies of civil status records, data from registers, records, certificates, powers of attorney, diplomas, certified copies, etc.) before a competent authority on the territory of another country for the purpose of exercising a right or meeting an obligation.
+Instructions and information about the procedures of legalisation of documents for its use abroadLegalisation of documents for the purpose of their use abroad is necessary when the beneficiary intends to use documents issued by the competent authorities of one country and valid on the territory thereof (e.g. copies of civil status records, data from registers, records, certificates, powers of attorney, diplomas, certified copies, etc.) before a competent authority on the territory of another country for the purpose of exercising a right or meeting an obligation.

 Please note that these instructions and information do not apply to the procedures of recognition of the court decisions and judgements rendered by the courts of the Republic of Croatia on the territories of other countries.